 - Library staff on hand to assist with everything from book recommendations to online searches

-- Storytimes 5 mornings a week at the Pleasant Hill Teen Center
+- Storytimes or other programs at the Pleasant Hill Teen Center

 - The ability to order materials from ccclib.org and pick them up at the temporary Library

-- A regular column in the Outlook by Patrick Remer (Senior Community Library Manager) with news about special community events and library happenings
+- A regular column in the Outlook by Patrick Remer (Senior Community Library Manager) with news about special community events and library happening

-The County owns the current library, but the City of Pleasant Hill will own the new library.
+The County owns the current building, but the City of Pleasant Hill will own the new one.
 Why?

-Why is the current library closing before the new library is open?
+Why is the current library building closing before the new one is open?